TheSimpleZ/ServiceBlock/docs/README.md

 **Since this library is still in early development APIs might change drastically until v2.0.0**

+To get a quick overview of what this framework offers [check out the requirements and features](./Requirements&features.md).
+If you want to get started right away, check out the [Quick start guide](./Quickstart.md).

 ## Why?

 A typical example of a simple controller for a CRUD API written in ASP.NET Core looks roughly like this: